 Building of the towers commenced in 1994 with the grand opening finally in 1999.

 Sadly, I haven’t too much to offer on sights in KL as not too much exploring in this cool city.
-Most of my time is spent indoors in bed with food poisoning, so site-seeing isn’t high on the agenda.
+Most of my time is spent indoors in bed with food poisoning, so sight-seeing isn’t high on the agenda.

 The taxi ride from the Bersepadu Selatan bus station to the Ceria Hotel (Bukit Bintang) sets you back about RM25 plus an extra charge of RM2 for each bag.
 I’m not sure why there’s an extra charge for each bag – just the way it is in KL.

 Both the Ceria Hotel and staff are excellent.